-The PCAT is required effective with Fall 2014 admission to the PharmD professional division, with the exception of those contingent admit students who have met the specified requirements to the professional division, and those applicants admitted directly to the professional division through the UWD process described above.
-All other applicants are required to take the PCAT.
+The PCAT is required for admission to the PharmD professional division, with the exception of those contingent admit students who have met the specified requirements to the professional division, and those applicants admitted directly to the professional division through the UWD process described above.
+Effective with Fall 2016 admission, UWD applicants directly admitted to the professional division will also be required to take the PCAT.